liamli99/React/Tutorial.md

 ## Custom Hooks
 - [Documentation](https://react.dev/learn/reusing-logic-with-custom-hooks)
-- Custom Hook is just a JavaScript function that lets us share logic between components, it wraps reusable code and returns what we need!
+- Custom Hook is just a JavaScript function that lets us share stateful logic between components, it wraps reusable code and returns what we need!
 It is very straightforward to use!
 - Same as other Hooks, Custom Hooks must be named starting with `use` followed by a capital letter